anbox-cloud/discourse-docs/howto/manage/benchmarks.md

 ## Run stream benchmarks

-A benchmark for streaming requires more automation than just starting containers.
+A benchmark for streaming requires more automation than just starting instances.
 Therefore, Anbox Cloud provides a dedicated benchmark tool for this purpose.
 The tool automates the following tasks:

 - Create a streaming session
 - Receive the video/audio stream